metatensor/metatensor/CONTRIBUTING.rst

     cd <path/to/metatensor/repo>
     cargo test  # or cargo test --release to run tests in release mode

-These are exactly the same tests that will be performed online in our Github CI workflows.
+These are exactly the same tests that will be performed online in our GitHub CI workflows.
 You can also run only a subset of tests with one of these commands:

 - ``cargo test`` runs everything